Nireey/Accident_Analysis_US/README.md

 ## Data Source

 The dataset used in this project is sourced from [US Accident Data on Kaggle](https://www.kaggle.com).
 Ensure that you have the dataset in the appropriate directory before running the notebook.
+### Note

+Since the dataset was too large to work with directly, it was randomly split into smaller subsets to make the analysis more manageable.
+Care was taken to ensure that the data was chosen evenly to maintain its representativeness.

 ## Outputs